 Shannon M. Baker

+Leona has a Bachelor’s Degree in Business Administration from Virginia Union University.
 Leona was first introduced to mediation as a participant in 2004.
-Several months later, she completed the training to become a volunteer mediator and has been a volunteer with Community Mediation in Baltimore City since 2004.
-She is also a former Board Member (2005-2007) at Community Mediation.
-Her training in mediation includes the Basic Mediation (inclusive model, formerly referred to as the CMC model), Parenting Plan Mediation and Re-entry Mediation at Community Mediation.
-She also has received training in the Transformative model with Louise Phipps-Senft.
+Several months later, she completed the training to become a volunteer mediator and has been a volunteer with Community Mediation in Baltimore City since 2004 and is a former Board Member.
+Her training in mediation includes the Basic Mediation (inclusive model), Parenting Plan Mediation and Re-entry Mediation at Community Mediation.
+She also has received training in the Transformative model with Louise Phipps-Senft and facilitative training with Cecilia Paizs, Esq.
 She has also conducted workshops highlighting the experience of both the Participant and the Mediator at the mediation table which she refers to as a “gift at the table.”

-Sarah is currently the Data Management and Public Information Coordinator for the District Court of Maryland ADR Office.
+Sarah is currently the Data Management and Public Information Director for the District Court of Maryland ADR Office.
+In this position, Sarah is responsible for collecting and analyzing the incoming data for all ADR volunteers, the editor-in-chief of the ADR Office e-Newsletter, and maintaining the office website.
+She also supervises the ADR Office internship program.
+In 2013, she became a member of the ADR Program Managers.
 Before holding this position, she was both the Administrative Assistant and a full-time intern for the ADR Office.
 Sarah holds a B.A. in Communication and Conflict Resolution from Juniata College and a M.S. in Negotiation and Conflict Management from the University of Baltimore.
-Sarah lives in Pasadena, Maryland with her husband Justin and cat Geno.
+She received her 40-hour Basic Mediation Training from Mediation Matters in 2010 and two 20-hour mediation trainings from Baltimore Mediation.
+Sarah lives in Mt.
+Airy, Maryland with her husband Justin, son Jaxson, and cat Geno.